mahnooriftikharrr/F1-Internships-Website/README.md

    git clone <repository-url>
    cd F1_Internships_Website

-2. Install dependencies for the frontend: cd Frontend npm install
+2. Install dependencies for the backend:
+    - cd ../Backend
+    - npm install

-3. Install dependencies for the backend: cd ../Backend npm install
+3. Install dependencies for the frontend:
+    - cd Frontend
+    - npm install

 4. Configure the backend:
     Create a .env file in the Backend/ directory with the following variables: